 In contrast, an upright vacuum makes more sense for larger homes with plenty of thick carpeting—their motorized floorheads and powerful motors enable them to draw out debris embedded deep within carpet fibers.

 Our recommendations are based on what we think are currently the best upright vacuum cleaners.
-We don't just base our results on overall performance but also on factors like availability, price, and reader feedback, so it isn't as though there's a single best vacuum cleaner for carpets to suit all needs.
+In addition to the test results we consider availability, price, and reader feedback.

 If you would like to do the work of choosing yourself, here is the list of all our upright vacuum reviews.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.